hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 the first-class definition of functions, as opposed to binding a lambda to a name, because I consider it readable.
 Secondly, the zepto version is cheating a bit by using modern functional primitives to do the dirty work.
-Those functions are, however, tail-recursiver and safe by default, so it is a big win.
+Those functions are, however, tail-recursive and safe by default, so it is a big win.
 It is also shorter to use them.

 Another thing I want to address before moving on is why more modern languages